What is customer relationship management (CRM)?

 When properly integrated into your system, a good CRM adds value to your business in two significant ways:

 1. Business strategy enhancement: An effective CRM strategy identifies and develops business objectives, benefits customer service protocols, clearly articulates CRM features and processes, and addresses functional needs.
-It should include customer information, customer service goals, employee roles, and strategic opportunities.
+It should include customer information, customer service goals, employee roles and strategic opportunities.
 In addition, a CRM strategy should include metrics relative to company initiatives and overall goals.
+The CRM data is pertinent to the success of the business.

 2. Cloud agility and adaptability: As more CRM platforms and solutions migrate to the cloud, their workflow automation and the infrastructure on which they run becomes more critical.
 For example, Salesforce augments its sales cloud on Amazon Web Services (AWS), while Microsoft augments on Azure.
 Each cloud platform has a distinct suite of analytics and machine learning (ML) that greatly influences insights and determines CRM results.